cooperhurt/NextJS-CooperHurt/README.md

-# NextJS-CooperHurt
-This is a personal GitHub page about me and my work
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).